 What is water retention?

-Water retention (Oedema) occurs when fluid isn’t removed from the body tissues, including the skin.
-There are two types of oedema: generalised, all over your body, or localised, in particular parts of your body.
+Water retention (also known as oedema) occurs when fluid isn’t removed from the body, resulting in puffiness and a heavy feeling.
+There are two types of oedema: generalised, all over your body, or localised, in particular parts of your body - often the legs.

 What are the symptoms of water retention?

 There are many symptoms of water retention, but the swelling of your body parts, particularly ankles, feet and hands, and feeling stiff and ache are common ones.
-See below for more symptoms.
+Other symptoms can include:

 - Bloated stomach